evanrosa/fetch_tech_challenge/exercise_answers/task_four.md

 ## **Questions About the Data**
 - Can you confirm whether `"FINISHED"` in `rewardsReceiptStatus` is equivalent to `"ACCEPTED"` for transaction completion?
 - Will we be adding more recent datasets for our analysis?
 This would help with understanding users in the current year (e.g. users over the last 6 months or month over month).
-- Should we be filtering receipts based on additional criteria to remove test data or incomplete transactions?
+- Should we be filtering data based on additional criteria to remove test data or incomplete transactions?

 ## **Data Quality Issues Identified**
 - There are many data inconsistencies, which required conversations to understand the data more thoroughly: